 The premium plan starts at $9.95 per month and includes 1,00,000 emails per month.

 If you were to judge the Free SMTP server offerings solely based on attractiveness, then Mailgun will surely beat the competition.
 Don’t misjudge me.
 By “attractiveness” I mean a free offering with no binding conditions.
-With Mailgun you get 10,000 emails per month, doesn’t matter if you send or receive.
+With Mailgun you get 10,000 emails per month, it doesn’t matter if you send or receive.
 There is no daily limit.
-A straight up quota.
+A straight-up quota.
 Got what I was talking about?

 Mailgun comes up with a pretty expensive plan of $79 per month which includes 1,00,000 emails per month and 1000 validations.

-The offering of Mailjet is exactly double of that offered by Sendgrid.
+The offering of Mailjet is precisely double that offered by Sendgrid.
 More specifically, you get 6000 emails per month, with a limit of 200 per day.
 In this sense, you get more in terms of volume when compared to Sendgrid.
 The premium options are also lucrative.
-If you are looking to scale up your business in near future then Mailjet might be a better option for you than Sendgrid.
+If you are looking to scale up your business shortly, then Mailjet might be a better option for you than Sendgrid.